friendica/red/doc/Account-Basics.md

 After your first login, please visit the 'Settings' page from the top menu bar and change your password to something that you will remember.

-**Getting Started**

-A ['Tips for New Members'](newmember) link will show up on your home page for two weeks to provide some important Getting Started information.

 **Retrieving Personal Data**

 You can export a copy of your personal data in XML format from the "Export personal data" link at the top of your settings  page.